BEFORE YOU GO...

 The Financial Intelligence Analysis Unit (FIAU) has discovered several Anti-Money laundering (AML) deficiencies in a remote gaming operator based in Malta and charged €236,789.

 FIAU observed many irregular activities and modifications in gaming patterns shown by seven players that went unreported.
 Moreover, the company failed to perform checks or seek an explanation of the player’s source of wealth or funds.
 For example, a player deposited €61,942 and faced a net loss of €12,040 in 13 months.

 During the analysis, the team also noted several cases where the company did not perform Enhanced Due Diligence, although the customers posed a high risk to the gaming operator.
 The review also found that the firm’s Customer Risk Assessment (CRA) did not adequately address the risks associated with its clients.
 During the examination, the analysis unit noted that the gaming operator lacked many policies and procedures, or they were incomplete or inaccurate.
 The FIAU also observed that the company’s Business Risk Assessment (BRA) did not address many risks associated with its products.
 Furthermore, the gaming operator also lacked internal reporting and training responsibilities.

 Crown Casinos Charged $450 Million for AML Failures

-The Australian Transaction Reports and Analysis Centre (AUSTRAC) has fined Casino operator Crown $450 million over 546 breaches of AML laws.
+The Australian Transaction Reports and Analysis Center (AUSTRAC) has fined Casino operator Crown $450 million over 546 breaches of AML laws.
 As per AUSTRAC’s lawyer, Michael Hodge KC, the number of Crown violations remained uncertain due to insufficient monitoring.
-Hodge argued that Crown’s actions didn’t indicate deliberate negligence, even though the company gained from the impacted programmes and did not fail to fulfil its duties.
+Hodge argued that Crown’s actions didn’t indicate deliberate negligence, even though the company gained from the impacted programs and did not fail to fulfill its duties.